 "With this feat, Solar Impulse has proved that nothing is impossible if you believe". – Christian Courtin-Clarins

-In the Clarins Group, we share the values embodied by Solar Impulse: research, innovation and respect for people and nature.
+At Clarins, we share the values embodied by Solar Impulse: research, innovation and respect for people and nature.
 It is a privilege and a source of pride to have been involved from the beginning in this wonderful human adventure close to our hearts".